phjanderson/TeensyMixSynth/Hardware.md

 - Optional but recommended: LCD2004a display, preferably a 3.3 volt version
 - Optional: 5 pin DIN MIDI interface circuitry

+___Please note:__ This is only a synthesizer to produce sound, you still need a MIDI keyboard to play notes.
+You can connect a MIDI keyboard through the 5 pin DIN MIDI interface, the USB host connector using a USB hub or the external USB generally connected through a PC running digital audio workstation (DAW) software._

 ## Connecting the hardware

 ### Micro SD card